evaera/roblox-lua-promise/lib/README.md

       static: true
       params: "promises: array<Promise<T>>"
       returns: Promise<T>

+    - name: some
+      desc: |
+        Accepts an array of Promises and returns a Promise that is resolved as soon as `count` Promises are resolved from the input array.
+The resolved array values are in the order that the Promises resolved in.
+When this Promise resolves, all other pending Promises are cancelled if they have no other consumers.

+        `count` 0 results in an empty array.
+The resultant array will never have more than `count` elements.
+      static: true
+      params: "promises: array<Promise<T>>, count: number"
+      returns: Promise<array<T>>

+    - name: any
+      desc: |
+        Accepts an array of Promises and returns a Promise that is resolved as soon as *any* of the input Promises resolves.
+It will reject only if *all* input Promises reject.
+As soon as one Promises resolves, all other pending Promises are cancelled if they have no other consumers.

+        Resolves directly with the value of the first resolved Promise.
+This is essentially [[Promise.some]] with `1` count, except the Promise resolves with the value directly instead of an array with one element.

+      static: true
+      params: "promises: array<Promise<T>>"
+      returns: Promise<T>

     - name: delay
       desc: |
         Returns a Promise that resolves after `seconds` seconds have passed.
 The Promise resolves with the actual amount of time that was waited.